 Olympic National Park

-- Lake Crescent Lodge – Located right on the lake itself, this historic stay is cozy, warm, and comes with a variety of different amenities like an on-site restaurant and private chairs on the shoreline.
+- Lake Crescent Lodge – A popular cottage right on the lake.
+This historic stay is cozy, warm, and comes with a variety of different amenities like an on-site restaurant and private chairs on the shoreline.

-- Log Cabin Resort – One of the best places to stay if you want to feel like you’re truly surrounded by nature.
+- Log Cabin Resort – One of the best places to stay on Lake Crescent if you’re a big fan of privacy, quiet, and some seclusion.

-- Sol Duc Hot Springs Resort – Conveniently close to Lake Crescent, waterfalls, and the ridge.
-Plus, the views at this place are incredible!
+- Sol Duc Hot Springs Resort – Conveniently close to Sol Duc Falls and other hiking trails.
+Great forest location!

 - Lake Quinault Lodge – Wake up to a private balcony overlooking the lake followed by a fresh baked breakfast in the famous Roosevelt Dining Room (yes, President Franklin D. Roosevelt ate in the room in 1937)!